enasequence/read_docs/submit/samples/interactive.rst

 such as Microsoft Excel or Google Sheets.
 Consider the following tips as you do this:

-- Use the `sample checklist portal <https://www.ebi.ac.uk/ena/browser/checklists>`_ to understand the requirements and restrictions for each field
+- Use the `sample checklist portal <https://www.ebi.ac.uk/ena/browser/checklists>`_ to look up the requirements and restrictions for each field
 - Do not edit the first line of the spreadsheet, which specifies the checklist in use
-- You can add custom fields by inserting new column headers, however do not edit the existing column names
+- You can add custom fields by inserting new column headers
-- The file must use one of the following extensions: .csv, .tsv, .tab, .txt
+- Do not edit the existing column names
 - Use only valid ASCII characters
+- When you come to submit the file must use one of the following extensions: .csv, .tsv, .tab, .txt

 Once you are satisfied with the content of your spreadsheet, be sure to save it then proceed to the next step.